-C. Standards.
+E. Standards.

-When locating new Intensely Developed or Limited Development Areas the following standards shall apply:
+When locating new Intensely Developed or Limited Development Areas the following standards apply:

-- 1. A new Intensely Developed Area shall only be located in a Limited Development Area or adjacent to an existing Intensely Developed Area; - 2.
-A new Limited Development Area shall only be located adjacent to an existing Limited Development Area or an Intensely Developed Area: - 3.
-New Intensely Developed Areas shall be at least 20 acres in size unless: - a.
-They are contiguous to an existing IDA or LDA; or - b.
-They are a grandfathered commercial or industrial use, which existed as of January 1988.
-The amount of growth allocation deducted shall be equivalent to the area of the entire parcel or parcels subject to the growth allocation request. - 4.
-No more than one-half of the Millington's growth allocation may be located in Resource Conservation Areas (RCAs) except as provided in §9 below; - 5.
-A new Limited Development Area or Intensely Developed Area shall be located in a manner that minimizes impacts to Habitat Protection Area as defined herein and in COMAR 27.01.09 and in an area and manner that optimizes benefits to water quality; - 6.
-A new Intensely Developed Areas shall only be located where they minimize their impacts to the defined land uses of the Resource Conservation Area (RCA); - 7.
-A new Intensely Developed Area or a Limited Development Area in a Resource Conservation Area shall be located at least 300 feet beyond the landward edge of tidal wetlands or tidal waters; - 8.
-New Intensely Developed or Limited Development Areas to be located in Resource Conservation Areas shall conform to all criteria of this Ordinance for such areas, shall be so designated on the Millington Critical Area Maps and shall constitute an amendment to this Ordinance subject to review by the Millington Planning Commission and approval by the Mayor and Council and the Critical Area Commission as provided herein. - 9.
-If Millington is unable to utilize a portion of its growth allocation as set out in §1 and §2above within or adjacent to existing Intensely Developed or Limited Development Areas, then that portion of the growth allocation which cannot be so located may be located in the Resource Conservation Areas in addition to the expansion allowed in §4 above. - D. Additional Factors.
+- 1. A new Intensely Developed Area shall only be located in an LDA or adjacent to an existing IDA. - 2.
+A new Limited Development Area shall only be located adjacent to an existing LDA or an IDA. - 3.
+A new LDA or IDA shall be located in a manner that minimizes impacts to Habitat Protection Area as defined herein and in COMAR 27.01.09 and in an area and manner that optimizes benefits to water quality. - 4.
+A new IDA shall only be located where they minimize their impact to the defined land uses of the RCA; - 5.
+A new IDA or an LDA in an RCA shall be located at least 300 feet beyond the landward edge of tidal wetlands or tidal waters unless Town of Millington proposes and the Commission approves alternative measures for enhancement of water quality and habitat that provide greater benefits to the resources and waters; - 6.
+IDA or LDA to be located in RCA shall conform to all criteria of this Ordinance for such areas, shall be so designated on the Millington Critical Area Maps and shall constitute an amendment to this Ordinance subject to review by the Millington Planning Commission and approval by the Mayor and Council and the Critical Area Commission as provided herein. - 7.
+Locate new IDAs and LDAs outside of areas vulnerable to climate change as identified by the Town of Millington, unless the Town of Millington proposes and the Commission approves measures that assess climate resiliency and vulnerability and incorporate siting, design, construction, and other natural features to significantly enhance climate resiliency and reduce vulnerability. - F. Additional Factors.

-In reviewing map amendments or refinements involving the use of growth allocation the Planning Commission and Mayor and Council shall consider the following factors:
+In reviewing map amendments or refinements involving the use of growth allocation the Planning Commission and Mayor and Council shall consider: